 Here are some of the most widely believed car insurance myths – and the truth behind them.

-1. Putting your name on your son or daughter’s insurance can help cut their premiums
+1. Putting your name on your son's or daughter’s insurance can help cut their premiums

 Car insurance for young people can be particularly expensive, as statistics suggest they are more likely to have collisions.
 In some cases, therefore, parents may consider putting themselves down as the main driver on a child’s policy.

 This is a very bad idea: the main driver on a policy should be exactly that – the person who uses the vehicle the most.
 If a parent pretends to be the main driver just to reduce premiums, this is a practice known as “fronting.”
 Unsurprisingly, this is against insurers’ rules, is illegal and it can lead to the policy being invalidated as well as, potentially, prosecution for fraud.

 2. If an accident is not my fault, I won’t have to pay anything

 If you are involved in an incident and it is established that it was another driver’s fault, you will still have to pay your insurance excess and then claim this from the other driver’s insurer.

 But if blame can’t be apportioned, you will not be able to recover your excess payment and this may also affect your no claims bonus.

 3. My insurance allows me to drive other cars